mamonu/boldbestpractice/docs/6_reproducible.md

 ```

 ## Keep secrets and configuration out of version control

 You also don't want to leak your AWS secret key or database username and password on Github.
 Here's one way to do this:

-- Store your secrets and config variables in a special file
+- Store your secrets and config variables in a special file (for example called .env) in the root folder
-- Create a .env file in the project root folder.
-Thanks to the `.gitignore`, this file should never get committed into the version control repository.
+- Add a line in `.gitignore` with the name of this special file.
+In this way this file will never get committed into the version control repository.